 - Physical Safeguards: these are the safeguards that your business puts in place to protect the physical security of your offices where PHI or ePHI may be stored or maintained.
 Common examples of physical safeguards include alarm systems, security systems, and locking areas where PHI or ePHI is stored.

-- Technical Safeguards: these are the safeguards that you must put in place to protect the cyber-security of your business.
-Technical cyber-security safeguards must be implemented in order to protect the ePHI that is maintained by your business.
-Examples of technical safeguards include firewalls, encryption, and data back-up.
+- Technical Safeguards: these are the safeguards that you must put in place to protect the cybersecurity of your business.
+Technical cybersecurity safeguards must be implemented to protect the ePHI that is maintained by your business.
+Examples of technical safeguards include firewalls, encryption, and data backup.

-- Administrative Safeguards: these are safeguards that you must put in place in order to ensure that staff members are properly trained in order execute the security measures you have in place.
+- Administrative Safeguards: these are safeguards that you must put in place to ensure that staff members are properly trained to execute the security measures you have in place.
 Administrative safeguards should include policies and procedures that document the security safeguards you have in place, as well as employee training on those policies and procedures to ensure that they are being properly executed.

 HIPAA Guidelines Summary